arangodb/arangodb/Documentation/ImplementorManual/Communication.md

 requests (see @ref CommunicationCors).
 The response to an HTTP OPTIONS request will be generic and not expose any private data.

+Please note that when authentication is turned on in ArangoDB, it will by default affect all incoming requests.
+Since ArangoDB 1.4, there is an additional option to restrict authentication to requests to the ArangoDB internal APIs and the admin interface.
+This option can be used to expose a public API built with ArangoDB to the outside world without the need for HTTP authentication, but to still protect the usage of the ArangoDB API (i.e. `/_api/*`) and the admin interface (i.e. `/_admin/*`) with HTTP authentication.

+This behavior can be controlled with the option `\-\-server.authenticate\-system\-only` startup parameter.
+It is set to `false` by default so when using authentication, all incoming requests need HTTP authentication.
+Setting the option to `false` will only require requests to the internal functionality require authentication but will allow unauthenticated requests to all other URLs.

 Error Handling {#CommunicationErrors}
 =====================================